Skip to content

 Are farmhouses covered under home insurance?

-Standard home insurance doesn’t cover agricultural buildings and livestock, so it’s unlikely to be suitable.
-This applies even if a farmhouse is on a farm that’s no longer in operation.
+Farmhouses are unlikely to be covered under a standard policy, even if a farmhouse is on a farm that’s no longer in operation.

-If your farmhouse is part of your business, you’ll need specialist farm insurance for it.
-This is often packaged with business insurance.
+If your farmhouse is part of your business, you’ll need specialist farm insurance, often packaged with business insurance.

 Does home insurance cover me to work from home?

-You should let your insurance provider know if you work from home as a standard home insurance policy might not cover items used for ‘business or professional use’.
-They’ll advise you if any extra cover is needed.
+You should let your insurance provider know if you work from home.
+A standard policy might not cover items used for ‘business or professional use’.

-If you have clients visiting your home or you have stock at home, you’ll most likely need separate business insurance.
+If you have clients visiting, or you have stock at home, you’ll most likely need separate business insurance.

 What happens if I can’t afford my insurance payments?

-If you pay your home insurance monthly and can’t keep up with the payments, talk to your insurance provider.
+If you pay your home insurance monthly and can’t afford them, talk to your insurance provider.

-A missed payment could also lower your credit score and it may be harder to find affordable insurance in the future.
+A missed payment could also lower your credit score, and it may be harder to find affordable insurance in future.

 How much does a home insurance claim affect your premium?